LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 >
 > ReferenceEquals is a static method that takes two parameters, either / both of which can be null.
 Since it is static (not associated with an object instance), it will not throw a NullReferenceException under any circumstances.
 >
 > == is an operator, that, in this case (object), behaves identically to ReferenceEquals.
-It will not throw aNullReferenceExceptioneither
+It will not throw a NullReferenceException either

 ref:
 https://stackoverflow.com/questions/3869601/c-sharp-equals-referenceequals-and-operator